 Established in his memory, The Foundation reflects Spencer’s concern for people who have been marginalised or disadvantaged.
 It keeps alive his empathy for people facing illness or needing special support.

 Spencer believed everyone deserves to find their voice, be heard, included and valued.
-He wanted people to lead fulfilling and healthy lives, unconstrained by their circumstances.
+He wanted people to lead fulfilling, healthy and creative lives, unconstrained by their circumstances.

 Although he grew up in a country town, some of Spencer’s happiest memories were from his 1940s family holidays to Manly in Sydney.